-Qualitative Standard (Completion Rate and Grade Point Average) For graduate students, the minimum completion rate requires a student to earn at least 80% of the cumulative credit hours attempted
+Qualitative Standard (Completion Rate and Grade Point Average)

-- Graduate students must maintain a cumulative GPA of 3.0 or better at the end of each evaluation period. - Courses with grades of F, W and I are not considered completed courses, but count toward attempted courses. - Students are placed on financial aid suspension if the completion rate and/or the cumulative GPA fall below the minimum requirements.
+- For graduate students, the minimum completion rate requires a student to earn at least 80% of the cumulative credit hours attempted. - Courses with grades of F, W and I are not considered completed courses. - Graduate students are required to maintain a minimum cumulative grade point average (GPA) of 3.0. - Students are placed on financial aid suspension if the completion rate and/or the cumulative GPA fall below the minimum requirements.
 To reestablish eligibility, a student must have an approved appeal and be placed on financial aid probation.
 (See Appeals below.)